Tech MBA Students

-Stern students who do not submit Course Evaluations by the deadline will not have access to their final grades until the grade release date, 30 days from the end of the CE evaluation period.
+Stern students who do not submit Course Feedback by the deadline will not have access to their final grades until the grade release date, 30 days from the end of the Course Feedback evaluation period.
 This policy was determined by a committee of students to ensure full student participation.
 Faculty are requested not to release final grades to students who fail to submit evaluations and students should not ask.

 The procedure for requesting an Incomplete Grade:

 - A student should discuss the option for an incomplete grade with the course instructor before the last class of the semester.

 - If the instructor agrees, the student and instructor should complete an Incomplete Grade Form.
 This multi-page form is obtained from the Office of Records and Registration and a copy of the form should be returned to the Office of Records & Registration.

 - After receiving an incomplete grade, the student must complete the coursework by the required deadline in order to earn an official grade.
 The deadlines are: June 1 for Fall courses and January 1 for Spring or Summer courses.
 Extensions are not granted.